immersed-web/origoshift/planning.md

   - Users can switch camera angles by looking at a different camera from within VR and press the primary button on the handcontroller.

 - [40h] The audience can interact by sending emojis and hand clap icons to the room.
+  - Possibility for admin to control permissions for audience interactions.

 - [20h] Admin have detailed control over ticket-urls
   - Admin can revoke access urls